OSRHE Program Code: 153

 Allied Health option students complete prerequisites courses needed to apply to a wide variety of healthcare professional programs or graduate school.
 Students receiving a degree in Nutritional Sciences - Allied Health option will be competitive because their educational experience brings a special dimension to their overall knowledge of the relationship of nutrition to health.
 The Allied Health option within the Nutritional Sciences program will allow students to utilize this bachelor degree to meet prerequisites for a variety of health professional programs, such as occupational therapy, physical therapy, radiologic technology, dental hygiene, and physician assistant.

-Students in the Nutritional Sciences- Dietetics option complete the ACEND-accredited coursework required to apply to ACEND-accredited Dietetic Internships and take the Registered Dietitian (RD) exam.
-The NSU Didactic Program in Dietetics (DPD) is the first step in the three step process of becoming a Registered Dietitian (RD).
-The second step is the successful completion of an ACEND-accredited Dietetic Internship.
-The third step is passing the national registration exam administered by the Commission on Dietetic Registration.
+Students in the Nutritional Sciences - Dietetics option complete the requirements to apply to ACEND-accredited supervised practice programs and take the Registered Dietitian/Nutritionist (RDN) exam.
+The NSU Didactic Program in Dietetics (DPD) is the first in the three-step process of becoming an RDN.
+The second step is the successful completion of an ACEND-accredited supervised practice program.
+The third step is passing a national registration exam administered by the Commission on Dietetic Registration (CDR).
+Some states require a state licensure to practice within the state.
+Oklahoma does require application for licensure through the Oklahoma Medical Board.
 Additional fees apply for both testing and licensure.
 Students are encouraged to talk with their faculty mentor about the steps to become a registered dietitian.

 Students in the Nutritional Sciences - Allied Health option are encouraged to talk with NSU’s pre-health advisor about graduate school applications and the steps to reach their professional goals.